tmtxt/tmtxt.github.com/_drafts/2021-09-03-clean-architecture-with-csharp-net-core-and-mediatr-part-4.md

 }
 ```

-As you can see, the main Handler class doesn't change at all.
+As you can see, the main `Handler` class doesn't change at all.
 We don't need to update any test case
 to adapt with this new change.
 You don't need to prepare or mock anything related to your Logging
 and Monitoring service.
-You can focus on testing only the necessary Business logic.
+You can focus on testing only the main Business logic.
 All the
 cross-cutting concerns could be easily abstracted away.

 # Group related Requests and Reuse Behaviors